Skip to main content

 Airlines to share/block: enter the name of airlines you do or do not want appearing when rates are shared.

-Profit: Under the profit section you can choose to add profits per weight breaks.
+Profit: Under the profit section, add profits per weight breaks.
 Leave the fields blank if you want to share your net rates.
-You can add a mark-up using these boxes to add the value to be applied to the shared rate.
+You can add a markup using these boxes to add the value to be applied to the shared rate.

-Important: Your agent will NOT see the mark-ups applied.
+Important: The agent that rates are shared with will NOT see the markups applied.
 They will only see the final sum of the rate + any profits added.

 Other data